AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

    }
    ```

-5. Under the `com.agora.chat.token` package, create a file, `AgoraChatTokenStarter.java`, with the following content:
+1. In the `com.agora.chat.token` package, create a Java class named `AgoraChatTokenStarter`, with the following content:

    ```java
    package com.agora.chat.token;